adityak957/hrx_Clothing_Analysis-Visualization/README.md

 # hrx_Clothing_Analysis-Visualization
-In this project i have used python(selenium,beautifulsoup,requests)libraries to extract data from myntra website then made visualization in Power BI
+In this project I have used python(selenium,beautifulsoup,requests)libraries to extract data from myntra website after that Cleaned and analyze the data in Microsoft Excel then made visualization in Power BI